breatheco-de/react-components/README.md

 # BreatheCode Platform JS Components

 <p>
   <a href="https://gitpod.io#https://github.com/breatheco-de/react-components.git"><img src="https://raw.githubusercontent.com/breatheco-de/react-components/master/open-in-gitpod.svg?sanitize=true" />
   </a>
 </p>

 This is the main UI Library used in all BreatheCode interfaces based on react.
+Click here to see the [live demo](https://breatheco-de.github.io/react-components/)
 > Note: This is a very early development library, please help us debug it.

 ## Philosophy